qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

 Most Menu options have a corresponding tool and vice-versa.
 However, the Menus are not organized exactly like the toolbars.
 The locations of menu options in the toolbars are indicated below in the table.
-Plugins add new options to Menus.
+Plugins may add new options to Menus.
 For more information about tools and toolbars, see :ref:`label_toolbars`.